Community Advocacy Fellowship > Frequently Asked Questions

 How many fellows will be selected?

-50 total fellows will be selected for the 2026 cohort of the community fellowship.
+50 total fellows will be selected for the 2026 cohort of the Community Advocacy Fellowship.

 Each year, we focus on two regions, with one global Fellowship cohort and two in‑person regional workshops, aligned with our Think Global, Act Local approach.